 All colleges with active competency-based education programs offer credit for at least some types of prior learning assessment, including StraighterLine courses.
 According to the Center of Higher Education Reform, "while most baccalaureate colleges require at least 30 credits to be completed at the college, some colleges have lower requirements."
 For example, StraighterLine partner Charter Oak State College requires students to take six credits in residency, while another StraighterLine partner, Excelsior College requires only a three-credit capstone class.

 5. Is the competency-based degree program cheaper than a traditional degree program?

 The answer depends on your particular set of circumstances and the program you plan on attending.
 On the whole, the pricing structures of CBE tends to be significantly less expensive than traditional programs.
 This is particularly true if you don't have financial need, or intend on enrolling in program that is able to provide federal financial aid, and can move quickly through your program.

 For example, one year of tuition and fees at a 4-year private college is $30,094, but online programs offering competency-based degrees only cost between $2,500 and $6,000 per year.
-A year's worth of college courses through StraighterLine is just $1299.
+StraighterLine courses start at $59 with a $99 monthly membership.